A Nightmare on Elm Street (2010 film): Critical response

-On Rotten Tomatoes A Nightmare on Elm Street has an approval rating of 14% based on 185 reviews, with an average rating of 3.80/10.
-The site's critics consensus reads, "Visually faithful but lacking the depth and subversive twists that made the original so memorable, A Nightmare on Elm Street remake lives up to its title in the worst possible way."
-On Metacritic the film has a weighted average score of 35 out of 100 based on 25 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.
 Their exit polls showed that audiences were evenly divided between males and females with 40% between 18 and 24 years of age and 20% under 18.

 Owen Gleiberman of Entertainment Weekly gave it a B− and concluded that, "I did jump a few times, and I liked Haley's dour malevolence, but overall, the new Nightmare on Elm Street is a by-the-numbers bad dream that plays a little too much like a corporately ordered rerun.
 One, two, Freddy's coming for you.
 Three, four, we've been there before."
 Xan Brooks of The Guardian gave the film 3/5 stars, writing: "Debut director Samuel Bayer was not hired to dismantle the franchise but to shoot it afresh."
 Richard Corliss of Time wrote: "I liked the new Nightmare, but I know that any new version of a revered text — a favorite old book, play or movie — invites invidious comparison."

 Michael Rechtshaffen of The Hollywood Reporter criticized the acting as "lethargically lifeless" and criticized Haley's portrayal of Krueger saying, "Even with his electronically deepened voice and a pointless amount of backstory, there's just no replacing Englund."
 Roger Ebert of the Chicago Sun-Times gave the film one star out of four because he "stared at A Nightmare on Elm Street with weary resignation.
 The movie consists of a series of teenagers who are introduced, haunted by nightmares and then slashed to death by Freddy.
 So what?
 Are we supposed to be scared?
 Is the sudden clanging chord supposed to evoke a fearful Pavlovian response?"
 Peter Travers of Rolling Stone gave the film 1.5/4 stars, writing: "it’s the Bay touch you feel in the way actors register as body count, characters go undeveloped, and sensation trumps feeling.
 A nightmare, indeed."

 On January 5, 2011, the film won the People's Choice Award for best horror film.
 Robert Englund, the actor who portrayed Freddy Krueger in the original series, disliked the remake and claimed it suffered from ineffective make-up effects and a lack of empathetic characters.